18yuv/backend/parameters_queries.md

 query parameters :- Passed as key-value pairs in the URL after a ?.
                     Extracted using req.query.
                     this is extra data in the url , /search?q=
+                    queries (?) are used basically to share small data with the database for example ?mode=dark&region=in

 route :- A route defines a specific URL endpoint and the logic that executes when that endpoint is accessed, A route is a specific path in the server that defines what happens when a request is made to that path.